History of USA Football in Timeline

 2025: Callie Brownson Joins USA Football

-In 2025, Callie Brownson joined USA Football as Senior Director of High Performance and National Team Operations.
+In 2025, Callie Brownson, head coach of the gold-medal winning Women's Tackle National Team, joined USA Football as Senior Director of High Performance and National Team Operations.

-In 2025, USA Football announced the expansion of the NTDP cycle to provide more opportunities for athletes to develop alongside and compete against the nation’s best flag football players.
+In 2025, the NTDP cycle expanded to provide more opportunities for athletes to develop alongside and compete against the nation's best flag football players.

-In 2025, the men's and women's teams will compete in the IFAF Americas Continental Flag Football Championship, which serves as a qualifier for the next World Championships in 2026.
+In 2025, the men's and women's teams will compete in the IFAF Americas Continental Flag Football Championship, which features the top national teams from countries throughout North, Central and South America and serves as a qualifier for the next World Championships in 2026.